BrewBlox/brewblox-documentation/tech_specs/event_logging.md

 ## Data Structure

-After a subscription is set, the history service will relay all incoming messages.
+After a subscription is set, it will relay all incoming messages.

 When relaying, the data dict is flattened.
 The first part of the routing key is considered the controller name, and becomes the InfluxDB measurement name.

 All subsequent routing key components are considered to be sub-set indicators of the controller.
-If the routing key is controller.block.sensor, we consider this as being equal to:
+If the routing key is controller1.block1.sensor1, we consider this as being equal to:

-    'controller': {
+    'controller1': {
-        'block': {
+        'block1': {
-            'sensor': <event data>
+            'sensor1': <event data>
         }
     }